KevinAbrahamRepo/Data-Analytics-Projects/Supervised Models/NLP/README.md

 For this project I extracted tweets for the **106th Grey Cup** Held in Edmonton on November 25, 2018 and performed sentiment analysis to classify tweets into one of positive, negative or neutral

 ## Python Packages Used:
-* Scikit-Learn, Numpy, Pandas, Mapboxgl, NLTK, Matplotlib, Tweepy
+* Scikit-Learn, Numpy, Pandas, Mapboxgl, NLTK, Matplotlib, Tweepy, SciPy

 ## Used a Two Pronged Approach to Collect Tweets:
 * Gathered tweets from hashtag for Grey Cup - **#greycup**